voschezang/coding-handbook/communication-principles.md

 # Human Communication

 These models are valid for specific circumstances.
-E.g. professional communication in a corporate setting.
+E.g. professional communication within a corporate setting.
+They are useful for collaborative interaction and trustworthy relations.
 See also [requirements engineering](requirements-engineering.md) and [documentation](documentation.md).

 [toc]

 General principles

-- "Right" communication depends on the listener.
+- "**Right**" communication depends on the listener, the environment and your history.
-    - Communication is context-dependent.
-- There is always communication.
+- There is **always** communication.
 Even being absent or silent sends a message.
-- Human communication is extremely noisy and inefficient.
+- Human communication is extremely **noisy** and inefficient.